motioncrypto/motion-docs/docs/Install_Multiple_Masternodes_on_VPS.md

 Motiond should now have started!

-Wait like 10 mins for your wallet to download the blockchain.
+It will take about 10 mins for your wallet to download the blockchain.
 You can check the progress with the following command :

 `motion-cli getblockcount`